 ‘Like the bar exam’

 The whirlwind week in the middle of June 2017 remains a blur in Lugerner’s mind.

 First, he helped the Golden Knights build the base of their roster by selecting 30 players in the expansion draft.
 He had been preparing for a year.
 Then, the Golden Knights unveiled their picks at the annual NHL awards ceremony at their home stadium, the T-Mobile Arena, which sits right on the Strip.
 The same night, he jetted to Chicago for the league’s regular entry draft, where he and his colleagues tapped rising stars out of high schools, junior clubs and Scandinavian nations.

-“I’ll never have a 10-day period like that again,” Lugerner says.
+“I’ll never have a 10-day period like that again,” Lugerner said.
 “It was pretty exciting, though.”

-Having scored the shot, Fishman fondly reflects on the moment.
+Having scored the shot, Fishman fondly reflected on the moment.
 “I was actually there with my 11-year-old son, who was the runner for our table.
-He knows Andrew because Andrew has been to our house many times,” Fishman says today, when the odds increasingly favor the possibility that his Capitals could face Lugerner’s Golden Knights in the Stanley Cup finals.
+He knows Andrew because Andrew has been to our house many times,” Fishman said.
+Today, the odds increasingly favor the possibility that his Capitals could face Lugerner’s Golden Knights in the Stanley Cup finals.